evestera/rust-wasm-workshop/README.md

 relatively speaking, so it is not something you want to do in a performance-critical part of your code.

+## Deploying the application

+So, you have a working application and want to show it to the world.

+1. Go to the `mycrate_web` folder
+2. Run `npm run build`
+3. See that `dist` folder?
+Those are just static files you can deploy to any old hosting provider (like Firebase or Netlify).
+4. You are done.
+No backend or anything like that.
+Just share that URL.

 ## Now what?

 Where to go from here depends a lot on what you know already, and what you